 While the surcharge rates, and the 0.25% increases in the surcharge across tiers may seem rather insignificant, it’s worth noting that 1.25% of, say, $110,000 is $1,375.
 That’s not spare change!

-How do you avoid the Medicare Levy Surcharge?
+How do you avoid paying the Medicare Levy Surcharge?

-Essentially, you avoid the MLS by having private hospital cover in place.
+You can avoid paying the Medicare Levy Surcharge by having private hospital cover in place.
 Not just any health cover, though: you will need to take out health cover with an excess of $500 or less for individuals, or $1,000 or less for families/couples (ATO).
 And it needs to be hospital cover.

-Extras cover – cover you take out for goods and services such as physiotherapy, dental work, and optical/glasses – is not enough to make you exempt from the surcharge.
+Extras cover, which is the cover you take out for goods and services such as physiotherapy, dental work, and optical/glasses, is not enough to make you exempt from the surcharge.
 Of course, extras cover is still a good thing to have anyway, if you can afford it.

 Want to avoid the surcharge but aren’t sure which policy to go with?